great-expectations/great_expectations/docs/docusaurus/docs/core/connect_to_data/sql_data/_create_a_batch_definition/_create_a_batch_definition.md

    <TabItem value="partitioned" label="Partitioned">

-   A partitioned Batch Definition subdivides the records in a Data Asset based on the values in a specified field.  {GxData.product_name} currently supports partitioning Data Assets based on date fields.
+   A partitioned Batch Definition subdivides the records in a Data Asset based on the values in a specified field.
+GX Core currently supports partitioning Data Assets based on date fields.
 The records can be grouped by year, month, or day.

    Update the `date_column` variable and `name` parameters in the following snippet, then execute it to create partitioned Batch Definitions: